alicek106/pycharm-remote-builder/README.md

 ```

 In `kube-deployment.yaml`, NodePort is set to 30000, so you can access using 30000 port.
-If you want to use a deserved port such as 22 (not recommanded), you should modify API server parameter of kube.
+If you want to use a reserved port such as 22 (not recommanded), you should modify API server parameter of kube.

 Setting in Pycharm
 ---